Find My Horses Presents: NetPosse Missing Horses Alert Arkansas

 Leg Markings: Left Front Leg - None • Left Rear Leg - Sock • Right Front Leg - None • Right Rear Leg - Pastern •

 Other Details: he is very evenly marked leopard appaloosa.

 Cowboy Mounted Shooting, Gaited, Parades, Rescue Horse, Trail Riding: Recreational

-Other Details: all four legs are white above hook • she has a spot of black on each end of main and tip of tail.
+Other Details: all four legs are white above hook • she has a spot of black on each end of mane and tip of the tail.

 Parades, Trail Riding: Recreational

 STOLEN HORSE INTERNATIONAL, INC.